eerimoq/mqttools/README.rst

 - Monitor, subscribe and publish command line commands.

-QoS 1 and QoS 2 messages are not yet implemented.
+QoS level 1 and 2 messages are not yet supprted.
 A client side session state storage is required to do so.

 MQTT 5.0 specification:
 https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html